RolandStuder/blog/source/posts/2023-supercharged-table-component.html.md

 <% end %>
 ```

-There is just no way to pass arbitrary data from the component (in our example the rows of the table) to a slot while you are rendering it, on top of that whatever a component renders as `content` is cached in an instance variable.
-So we will do it without using slots, and instead handle column definitions ourselves.
+There is no way to pass arbitrary data from the component (in our example, the rows of the table) to a slot block while rendering it.
+Therefore, we handle column definitions ourselves instead of using slots.

-### Using `before_render` to make sure the block is called
+### Using `before_render` to ensure the block is called

 When you use the `TableComponent` like this, and don't call `content` at some point.